-Despite the internet cost is getting cheaper, there’s a major drawback in the current system.
-You are probably using high-end internet services provider but sometimes the stability is not as expected.
+You are probably using high-end internet services provider but sometimes the stability is not as good as expected.

-PING, the short of Packet Internet Groper is a request that sends from client computer to the server, so they can deliver requested data right to the client (user).
-You can say PING is similar when you call your friend name, and the response time when the call answered is a PING.
+PING, (Packet Internet Groper) is a request that sends from client computer to the server, so they can deliver requested data right to the client (user).

 The Internet works much like that.
-No matter how fast the bandwidth, if the PING is not in great condition, your internet experience would be interrupted.
+No matter how great the bandwidth, if the PING is not in a great condition, your internet experience will be interrupted.

 If you wonder to check the stability of your current internet connection, why not to check it out using a CMD (Command Prompt) on Windows (any version).

 How to check internet stability using CMD